nodejs/node/doc/contributing/security-release-process.md

     the date in the slug so that it will move to the top of the blog list.)
   * (Consider using a [Vulnerability Score System](https://www.first.org/cvss/calculator/3.1) to identify severity of each report)
+  * Share the patch with the reporter when applicable.
+    It will increase the fix accuracy.
   * [ ] pre-release: _**LINK TO PR**_
   * [ ] post-release: _**LINK TO PR**_
     * List vulnerabilities in order of descending severity